 The Department of Defense (DoD) Quarterly Suicide Report (QSR) summarizes suicide counts and annual rates for the Active Component, Reserves, and National Guard.
 The purpose of the QSR is to communicate DoD suicide data to stakeholders external to DoD on a routine and frequent basis.
-The 2014 1st Quarter DoD QSR shows calendar year 2014 1st quarter suicide counts for each of the Services.
+The 2013 4th Quarter DoD QSR shows calendar year 2013 quarterly suicide counts, annual suicide counts, and annual suicide rates for each of the Services.
+DoD considers one loss to suicide as one too many, and will continue to do everything possible to prevent suicide in our military.